 Note it is a condition of enrolment at RMIT that you accept responsibility for ensuring that you have completed the prerequisite/s and agree to concurrently enrol in co-requisite courses before enrolling in a course.

-For your information the RMIT Course Requisites policy can be found at:
+For your information please refer to RMIT Course Requisites policy.